SweHostingPoland/forked-aether/README.md

 aether is a multiegg designed to simply server management for hosting providers.
 Currently, it only supports Minecraft, but more may come soon.

+> [!WARNING]
+> aether is still in it's early stages! right now, the Minecraft Proxies option is not assigned to anything, so it doesn't work anymore, and there may be more bugs that I didn't catch! if any bugs occur, please report it via [GitHub Issues](https://github.com/amogusreal69/aether/issues/new), thanks! :3

 ## Features
 there's not alot of impressive features, but some of them might be useful such as:
 * built-in rules: when enabled, the first boot of a server will show them rules to comply with a confirmation